icaro56/simple-atoms-so/README.md

     MonoBehaviour_B-->ScriptableObject_X;
 ```

-## How to work Simple Atom (SA) lib
+## How to work Simple Atoms (SA) lib

-The Simple Atom (SA) is divided in 3 types of classes: variables, events, listeners.
+The Simple Atoms (SA) is divided in 3 types of classes: variables, events, listeners.
 The listeners are subdivided in two subtypes: variable listeners and event listeners.

 ### Variables